“Dazzling audiences with her talent, energy, sincerity and humor… a perfectly crafted cabaret that sent the audience

 Broadway World (Joseph and the Amazing Technicolor Dreamcoat Review)

 “Jessica Vosk, as the ghost of Lazar Wolf’s first wife, Fruma-Sarah, is a knockout, making a magnificent entrance…”

 Jessica Vosk is a celebrated singer and actress known for stirring roles on the musical theater and concert stage.
-Vosk made her Carnegie Hall debut in November 2021 in a sold-out solo show titled “My Golden Age.”
-Other upcoming concert debuts include London’s Cadogan Hall in 2022.
+Recent triumphs include her sold-out Carnegie Hall debut in November 2021 in a solo show titled “My Golden Age” and her concert debut at London’s Cadogan Hall in 2022.
 Before the infamous shutdown, she starred as the Narrator in the 50th anniversary of Joseph and the Amazing Technicolor Dreamcoat at Lincoln Center and reprised the role in the Summer of 2022 at The Muny in St. Louis.
 She also created the role of Aunt Val in the world premiere of Becoming Nancy, directed and choreographed by Jerry Mitchell.
 Before that, Vosk finished an acclaimed run as Elphaba in Wicked on Broadway, having played the role for two years.
 Vosk starred in New York City Ballet’s Jerome Robbins tribute Something to Dance About, directed by Warren Carlyle, and re-created the role of Fruma Sarah in the most recent Broadway revival of Fiddler on the Roof.
 Other Broadway credits include Finding Neverland and The Bridges of Madison County.
 She starred as Anita in West Side Story with the San Francisco Symphony; the recording of the concert was nominated for aGrammy.
 Her debut, Billboard-charting solo album Wild and Free was released in 2018 and was followed by 2020’s A Very Coco Christmas.